mosip/documentation/docs/mosip-documentation-style-guide.md

 # MOSIP Documentation Style Guide

 ## Overview
-This style guide provides guidelines for writing clear and consistent MOSIP-related documentation.
+This style guide includes the guidelines for writing clear and consistent MOSIP-related documentation.
 This document can be used as a reference if you are new to writing in MOSIP!

 It is recommended to follow the guidelines mentioned below.

 ## File naming conventions